The following requirement is for all Honors students, regardless of which year they entered UConn.

 The Honors Program expects students to perform well academically and maintain strong cumulative grade point averages throughout their college careers.

-Depending on their academic level (based on entry to UConn/expected graduation date and not credits), Honors students with the following GPAs at the end of the academic year will be placed on probation from the Honors Program:
+Depending on their academic level (based on entry to UConn/expected graduation date and not earned credits), Honors students with the following GPAs at the end of the academic year will be placed on probation from the Honors Program:

 - 3.000 – 3.399 GPA at the end of the FRESHMAN year